Satte Pe Satta

-The story revolves around seven unsophisticated brothers who all are civilized by Indu (Malini), the wife of the eldest brother Ravi Anand (Bachchan).
-However, things take a turn when Ravi's lookalike Babu is sent to murder Seema Singh (Kaur), a disabled heiress, by her cunning uncle Ranjit Singh (Khan).
-But Babu falls in love with Seema.

-The film was adapted from Seven Brides for Seven Brothers (1954) and was remade in Marathi by Sachin Pilgaonkar as Aamhi Satpute (2008).
+The story revolves around seven unsophisticated brothers who all are transformed by Indu (Hema Malini) the wife of the eldest brother Ravi Anand (Amitabh Bachchan).
+However, things take a turn when Ravi's lookalike Babu is sent to impersonate him and murder Seema Singh (Ranjeeta Kaur), a disabled heiress, by her cunning uncle Ranjit Singh (Amjad Khan).
+Then Babu falls in love with Seema adding to the complications.
+The story of the film was adapted from the American film Seven Brides for Seven Brothers (1954), which is based on the short story "The Sobbin' Women" by Stephen Vincent Benét, which was based in turn on the ancient Roman legend of the Rape of the Sabine women.

 Plot

-Satte Pe Satta is the story of seven brothers - Som, Mangal, Budh, Guru, Shukra, Shani and Ravi - living on a farmhouse among animals.
-All the six younger brothers have grown up under the leadership of the oldest brother Ravi Anand (Amitabh Bachchan).
+Satte Pe Satta is the story of seven brothers - Ravi, Som, Mangal, Budh, Guru, Shukra and Shani - living on a farmhouse among animals.
+All the six younger brothers have grown up under the leadership of the oldest brother Ravi Anand.
 Being orphans and uneducated, all of them are unsophisticated bumpkins who lack social etiquette and hygiene.
-Ravi always defends his youngest brother Shani Anand (Sachin Pilgaonkar) whenever his other five brothers try to trouble him harmfully.
+Ravi always defends his youngest brother Shani Anand whenever his other five brothers try to trouble him harmfully.
 However, they all end up forgiving and uniting with each other.
-Ravi does not plan to marry until he meets a hospital nurse named Indu (Hema Malini) through a sequence of incidents.
+Ravi does not plan to marry until he meets a hospital nurse named Indu through a sequence of incidents.
 He falls in love with her, although she dislikes him due to his undisciplined behaviour and disgusting look.
 Along with Shani, Ravi tricks Indu into believing that he is his only one younger brother.
 He even grooms himself as a proper human and appears before her in his new form.
 Indu eventually reciprocates Ravi's feelings and the two get married.